ayaalkhatib33/adversarial-neural-crypto/README.md

 Inspect training_log.json

-Load alice_bob.pt to test encryption/decryption
+Use alice_bob.pt to test encryption/decryption

-Optionally run Eve separately to assess model security
+Optionally run eval_eve.py to evaluate Eve separately

 8. Limitations
 This system is for research and education only.

 The learned encryption is not secure for real-world cryptography.

-This implementation does not guarantee resistance to modern cryptographic attacks.
+The model does not provide guarantees against modern cryptanalysis.

 9. References (Required for the Assignment) Foundational Work
 Abadi, M., & Andersen, D. G. (2016).
 Learning to Protect Communications with Adversarial Neural Cryptography.
-This is the core paper that introduced neural adversarial cryptography.

-Contemporary Work Building on the Original Paper
+Contemporary Work
 Chen, Z., Yu, H., & Zhou, Z. (2023).
 Neural Cryptography in Deep Learning: Improved Adversarial Encryption Networks.
-This work expands and improves neural cryptographic architectures and adversarial training stability.